barjoco/go-utils/flags/README.md

 ### Switches

-A flags can have switches, indivually or as a collection.
+Switches can be provided, indivually or as a collection.
 For example, `-l -r -s -a` or `-lrsa`

-Switches must not expect any values, and are always processed at the end of the arguments list (but can appear anywhere).
+Switches within a switch collection won't recieve any values, and are always processed at the end of the arguments list (but can appear anywhere).

 ## Quick start